 Since launching our Emergency Fund, Cara has received 143 individual financial contributions from donors seeking to keep a motivated job seeker on their pathway out of poverty.

-Since launching our Emergency Fund, Cara has received requests for assistance totaling $54,800 from people directly impacted by COVID-19.
-These requests are for support with utilities, groceries, and rent, among others.
+Since launching our Emergency Fund, Cara has received requests for assistance totaling $79,374 from people directly impacted by COVID-19.
+These requests are for support with medical bills, utilities, groceries, and rent, among others.

 566 New Participants